-Courses are classified as University core, Faculty core, programme core, foundation courses, core activity courses/skill-building courses, mandatory audit courses and elective courses.
+Courses are classified as University core, Faculty core, programme core, programme electives and open elective courses.

-7.2.1 University Core (UC):
+7.2.1 University Core (UC)

-Courses listed under University core are common to all undergraduate level programmes offered by GITAM.
+Courses listed under University core are common to all undergraduate level programmes offered in the school of Technology except B.Tech.
+(CSBS), B Com programme from the School of Business and BCA programme from the School of Science.
 These courses are introductory/basic to enhance the knowledge in multidisciplinary subjects apart from the student's own discipline, thereby enabling the student to develop as a holistic individual.
-The student must earn the specified number of credits in GITAM core.
-A variety of courses are offered in a basket to enable the student to choose as per his/her interest and requirements in certain categories.
-The courses offered in GITAM core may change based on the requirements with inputs from the Academic Council.
+The student must earn the specified number of credits in University core.
+A variety of courses are offered in baskets to enable the student to choose as per his/her interest and requirements in certain categories.
+The courses offered in University core may change based on the requirements with inputs from the AcademicCouncil.
 A student can opt for the University core courses in any semester of their study at GITAM.
-The current list of courses is given in Annexure-III.
+The current list of courses is given in Annexure-I. The university core courses include courses on Language Proficiency, Soft Skills, Venture development, overall development etc. of which some of the courses are non-graded pass-fail courses.